Skip to main content

 Frequently Asked Questions

-FARMERS BANK OF MILTON has a Bank Health Score of A (85/100).
+Farmers Bank of Milton has a Bank Health Score of A (85/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 17.81%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FARMERS BANK OF MILTON holds $307M in total assets and $255M in total deposits.
-It is located in MILTON, KENTUCKY (FDIC Certificate #12163).
+Farmers Bank of Milton holds $307M in total assets and $255M in total deposits.
+It is headquartered in Milton, Kentucky (FDIC Certificate #12163).

-FARMERS BANK OF MILTON has a Tier 1 capital ratio of 17.81%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.96%, and the return on assets is 0.38%.
+Farmers Bank of Milton has a Tier 1 capital ratio of 17.81%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.96%, and the return on assets is 0.38%.

 Yes.
-FARMERS BANK OF MILTON is FDIC-insured (Certificate #12163).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Farmers Bank of Milton is FDIC-insured (Certificate #12163).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: